notnine/Velo/Velo/docs/DEVELOPMENT_PLAN.md

 # Velo MVP Development Plan

-This document outlines the development strategy for the Velo MVP, with both frontend and backend kept as simple as possible.
+This document outlines the development strategy for the Velo MVP, focusing on local data storage and minimal complexity.

 ## Core Principles
 - Frontend remains simple and focused on display/basic interactions
-- Backend stays minimal, delegating complex logic to LLM
+- Data persistence handled locally for MVP
 - Each phase must be fully tested before moving on
 - Features are added incrementally
 - Focus on core functionality first